smittyvanilli/productivitydev-vim/README.md

 ### For Windows Users

-To get started, copy the .vimrc file to your username's default folder (i.e. C:$\Documents and Settings$\(user name)$\_vimrc). username is without the parenthesis.
+To get started, copy the .vimrc file to your username's default folder (i.e. `C:\Documents and Settings\(user name)\_vimrc`). username is without the parenthesis.

 ### For Mac Users

-To get started, copy the .vimrc file to: /usr/share/vim/vimrc Make sure the dot is removed from the filename!
+To get started, copy the .vimrc file to: `/usr/share/vim/vimrc` Make sure the dot is removed from the filename!

 ### For Linux Users

-To get started, copy the .vimrc file to your username account folder (i.e. $/home$/(user name)).
+To get started, copy the .vimrc file to your username account folder (i.e. `/home/(user name`)).
 User name is without the parenthesis.

 ## Help